 Paramatta Gaol Ghost Hunting And Tours

 As Sydney's oldest "neighbourhood", The Rocks is thought to be a pretty haunted spot.
 And while you might have heard stories about opium dens and secret rum tunnels, there's a whole lot of ghostly history to soak up here too.
-This two-hour interactive ghost tour of The Rocks will delve into its darkest history, including murders, hangings, and something called the "Dead House".
-You'll hear about a ghost called George who still haunts the Sydney Harbour Bridge, and you'll visit a haunted house built back in1822.
-Bookings are available here.
+This 90-minute ghost tour of The Rocks will delve into its darkest history, including its convict settlement, opium dens, mass burial pits, public executions and gangs that ruled the streets.

 For more awesome things to do in Sydney, head over here.